The Minor in Creative Writing

 Because admission to any of the advanced courses is not guaranteed, we recommend that you register for 202 prior to submitting a portfolio for one of the advanced writing classes.
 As seats in creative writing courses are limited, students may apply to the advanced courses as often as they wish.
 You will only increase your chances of being accepted by doing so.

-In Spring 2026, the following sections of EN 202 will be offered:
+In Fall 2026, the following sections of EN 202 will be offered:

 Advanced Undergraduate Creative Writing Courses

 Advanced creative writing courses in either poetry (EN 304 in the fall, EN 403 in the spring) or fiction (EN 305 in the fall, and EN 405 in the spring) are usually offered each semester.
-Seats in these courses are limited to twelve per section, and are offered to students on a selective/competitive basis.
+Seats in these courses are limited to twelve per section (300-level) or ten per section (400-level), and are offered to students on a selective/competitive basis.
 These courses are workshop-based.
 Students must submit a sample of their creative work to the course instructor or the Creative Writing administrator before the start of classes.
 As with EN 202, each of these courses may be taken up to two times, but only the first instance will count for credit.

-To apply to EN 403, please send a sample of your own original poetry (maximum 5 poems, compiled into one PDF or Word document) to crwr@bu.edu by 12/15/25.
+To apply to EN 304, please send a sample of your own original poetry (maximum 5 poems, compiled into one PDF or Word document) to crwr@bu.edu by 08/15/26.
+A small number of seats will be reserved for declared creative writing minors on a first-come, first-served basis; if you are a declared minor and reserved seats are still available, you should be able to add the course without application.

-There is presently no major or minor in creative writing at the undergraduate level.
-However, for students majoring or minoring in English, or pursuing a creative writing concentration in COM, any advanced creative writing course (EN 304, 305, 306, or 405, including MET courses) may count for concentration credit.
+For students majoring or minoring in English, any advanced creative writing course (EN 304, 305, 306, or 405) may count for concentration credit.
+Please consult the English department.

 You may take any creative writing course (EN 202 – EN 405) only once for credit.
 However, should you want to work with a different instructor, or work with a favorite instructor again, each course may be taken up to two times; the second instance will not be counted for credit.
 Please consult your advisors about any courses you plan to take; the Creative Writing Program cannot be held responsible for the degree progress or minor/major requirements of individual undergraduate students.